 Estate of Suzanne Fountain v.
-Sturm, Ruger & Co., Inc., arises out of the criminal shootings at the King Soopers supermarket in Boulder, Colorado on March 22, 2021.
+Sturm, Ruger & Co., Inc., was filed in the Connecticut Superior Court in Stamford and arises out of the criminal shootings at the King Soopers supermarket in Boulder, Colorado on March 22, 2021.
 On that date, plaintiff's decedent, Suzanne Fountain, was murdered by 21-year-old Ahmad Al Aliwi Al-Issa.
-The Complaint alleges that the Company's advertising and marketing of the Ruger AR-556 pistol involved in the criminal shootings violate the Connecticut Unfair Trade Practices Act and were a substantial factor in bringing about the wrongful death of Suzanne Fountain.
-On April 24, 2023, the Connecticut Superior Court in Stamford sua sponte transferred the case to the Connecticut Superior Court in Bridgeport.
+The Complaint alleges that the Company's advertising and marketing of the Ruger AR-556 pistol violate the Connecticut Unfair Trade Practices Act and were a substantial factor in bringing about the wrongful death of Suzanne Fountain.

 Estate of Neven Stanisic et al. v.
-Sturm, Ruger & Co., Inc., was filed on behalf of five plaintiffs.
+Sturm, Ruger & Co., Inc., was filed in the Connecticut Superior Court in Stamford on behalf of five plaintiffs.
 Like Estate of Suzanne Fountain, the claims arise from the criminal shootings at the King Soopers supermarket in Boulder, Colorado on March 22, 2021.
-Plaintiffs' decedents were murdered by Ahmad Al Aliwi Al-Issa and plaintiffs allege that the Company's advertising and marketing of the Ruger AR-556 pistol involved in the criminal shootings violate the Connecticut Unfair Trade Practices Act and were a substantial factor in causing the wrongful death of plaintiffs' decedents.
+Plaintiffs' decedents were murdered by Ahmad Al Aliwi Al-Issa and plaintiffs allege that the Company's advertising and marketing of the Ruger AR-556 pistol violate the Connecticut Unfair Trade Practices Act and were a substantial factor in causing the wrongful death of plaintiffs' decedents.